-Panathenaic Stadium: the first modern Greek stadium, the epitome of Greek Revival concept
+Panathenaic Stadium or Kallimarmaro: the first modern Greek stadium, the epitome of Greek Revival concept

 After Greece was liberated from the Ottomans, wealthy Greek merchants fled to homeland and tried to restore ruins, houses, monuments, churches.
-As soon as the first phase of Greek modernisation took place, then the phase of internalisation appeared: Greece had to join global markets.
-So, an exhibition was organised in Athens.
+As soon as the first phase of Greek modernization took place, then the phase of globalization reached Athens: Greece had to join global markets.
+So, an exhibition was organized in Athens.

 Since Greece was a brand new country and a promising one, investors like Zappas and Averoff decided to fund and rebuilt ancient Roman theatre that existed near Ardettos hill, as well building a new mansion for hosting international events.
 Moreover, Zappas bought the area that today is named National Garden, so as Athenians have their afternoon walk, just like their king did, at the place where the Presidential Guard is today.